sebastianspicker/otherlight/docs/RUNBOOK.md

 pnpm build
 ```

-Run the broader browser and TypeScript release loop:
+Run the broader local release loop:

 ```bash
 ./scripts/ci-local.sh
 ```

-That script performs a frozen install, installs the Playwright browser
+That script performs a frozen install, runs the compact contract suite, probes
-binaries, runs the configured browser matrix, checks coverage and the served
-application, queries the dependency advisory service, and runs the project
+the served application, queries the dependency advisory service, and runs the
-quality gates.
+project checks.
 It does not run the Python or native Apple test suites.

 Remove reproducible local output: